hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 Each of these four operators is expected to be _transitive_.
 That is, for example `x < y` and `y < z` together imply `x < z`, and similarly for the other operators.

+#### `contains`, `icontains`, `starts_with`, `istarts_with`, `ends_with`, `iends_with`

+These operators must only apply to scalar types whose type representation is `string`.

+An operator defined using type `contains` tests if a string-valued column on the left contains a string value on the right. `icontains` is the case-insensitive variant.

+An operator defined using type `starts_with` tests if a string-valued column on the left starts with a string value on the right. `istarts_with` is the case-insensitive variant.

+An operator defined using type `ends_with` tests if a string-valued column on the left ends with a string value on the right. `iends_with` is the case-insensitive variant.

 ### Custom Comparison Operators

 Data connectors can also define custom comparison operators using type `custom`.
 A custom operator is defined by its argument type, and its semantics is undefined.